-To establish and operate to a set of performance measures for End-of-April (EOA) storage and End-of-September (EOS) carryover storage in order to meet the temperature requirements set forth in the subsequent actions.
+To establish and operate to a set of performance measures for maximum storage in the April/May timeframe and End-of-September (EOS) carryover storage in order to meet the temperature requirements set forth in the subsequent actions.
 Performance measures will help to ensure that the beneficial variability of the system from changes in hydrology will be measured and maintained.